tomlqc/about-quantum/source/about/syllabus.rst

 - *A quantum engineer’s guide to superconducting qubits* by Krantz *et al.* :cite:`Krantz_2019`
 - *Quantum simulation* by I. Georgesco *et al.* :cite:`Georgescu_2014`
+- *Simulating chemistry using quantum computers* by I. Kassal *et al.* :cite:`Kassal_2011`.

+And finally a detailled analysis of the state of the art:

+- "Status of quantum computer development" by the German Federal Office for Information Security :cite:`BSI_2020`.

 -----